Koena-SAS/connect-access/README.md

 # Connect Access

-Connect access is a platform that helps managing mediation accessibility requests, maintained by [Koena](https://koena.net) team.
+Connect access is a platform that helps managing mediation accessibility requests, maintained by the [Koena](https://koena.net) team.

 ## Features